melihmutlu/Parallel-Gale-Shapley/README.md

-# Parallel-Gale-Shapley
+##Parallel Gale Shapley
-Parallel version of the Gale-Shapley algorithm
+Parallel version of the Gale-Shapley algorithm using MPI